Character sheaves on unipotent groups in positive characteristic: foundations: Main definitions and results

 \subsection{Serre duality and admissible pairs}

 We remain in the setup of \S\ref{ss:basic-definitions}.
-From the viewpoint of the sheaves-to-functions correspondence, the next definition is a geometric analogue of the notion of a $1$-dimensional representation of a finite group. \begin{defin} A \emph{nonzero} $\ql$-local system $\cL$ on a perfect quasi-algebraic group $H$ over $k$ is said to be \emph{multiplicative} if $\mu^*(\cL)\cong\cL\boxtimes\cL$, where $\mu:H\times_k H\rar{}H$ denotes the multiplication morphism. \end{defin} For our purposes, the \emph{Serre dual} of $H$ should be thought of as the moduli space of multiplicative $\ql$-local systems on $H$.
-The idea of Serre duality for unipotent groups (not to be confused with Serre duality in the cohomology theory for coherent sheaves) goes back to the article \cite{serre}, and is discussed in more detail in \S\ref{s:serre-FD} below.
-For the time being, it will suffice to know that the Serre dual, $H^*$, of an arbitrary perfect \emph{connected} unipotent group $H$ exists as a (possibly disconnected) perfect commutative unipotent group over $k$ (see Proposition \ref{p:serre-dual}).
+From the viewpoint of the sheaves-to-functions correspondence, the next definition is a geometric analogue of the notion of a $1$-dimensional representation of a finite group. \begin{defin} A \emph{multiplicative local system} on a perfect connected quasi-algebraic group $H$ over $k$ is a rank $\ql$-local system $\cL$ of rank $1$ equipped with an isomorphism $\mu^*(\cL)\rar{\simeq}\cL\boxtimes\cL$, where $\mu:H\times H\rar{}H$ denotes the multiplication morphism. \end{defin} By abuse of notation, we usually denote a multiplicative local system by a single letter such as $\cL$.
+This is harmless in view of Remark \ref{r:family-mult-loc-sys}(iii).

 \mbr